-Celtics Notes: Javonte Green Making Solid Case For Minutes Off Bench
+NESN

 The Boston Celtics defeated the Charlotte Hornets 108-87 in Kemba Walker’s return to his former home Thursday, but despite the All-Star serving as the focal point of the night, one Celtic managed to quietly stick out.

 Javonte Green played 12 minutes in the win, collecting his first regular-season NBA field goal en route to a 12-point effort on 5-of-9 shooting.
-The line may seem a tad underwhelming at the surface, but for a team that’s struggled to find any sort of bench scoring through its first seven games, the 6-foot-4 wing could fill a serious need.
+The line may not jump off the page at you, but for a team that’s struggled to find any sort of bench scoring through its first seven games, the 6-foot-4 wing could fill a serious need.

 Entering Thursday’s matchup with the Hornets, the Celtics ranked 30th in the NBA in bench scoring.
 Sure, some of that has to do with Jaylen Brown’s three-game absence and Enes Kanter missing six consecutive contests, but at some point, the Celtics are going to need a consistent punch.
 Carsen Edwards will bring it on occasion, but that likely won’t be an every night occurrence throughout his rookie season.
 Grant Williams can give strong, smart minutes, but until he finds a consistent 3-point shot, he won’t be a serious scoring threat.